< Back

 If you want to attract diverse talent, then it's time to revamp your recruitment and hiring processes.
 Here are some ways you can get started.

-- Training for hiring managers: Provide training for hiring managers on unconscious bias awareness and inclusive hiring practices.
-This can help them recognize and mitigate biases throughout the hiring process, ultimately leading to more diverse hires.
+• Training for hiring managers: Provide training for hiring managers on unconscious bias awareness and inclusive hiring practices.
+This can help them recognise and mitigate biases throughout the hiring process, ultimately leading to more diverse hires.

 Dan Malins, Head of People & Culture at Amplifi shares his experience of the platform.